Mon Jan 26 2026

 Bug fixes and UI improvements.

-tldr: love the gameplay, story is fine but doesn't live up to the nostalgia I love monument valley just by default, and this game did not disappoint.
+tldr: good, but not AS good as the first two games I love monument valley just by default, and this game did not disappoint.
 The puzzles are fun, the art is a treat to look at as ever.
 The decision to tell a more direct story with this installment was bold, but totally worth it.
 And the totem boat is fun and smooth to control.
 However, I have 2 very minor complaints.
 1: too much dialog, the first 2 game's greatest strengths was how it used a show don't tell method to convey their stories, with some ominous foreshadowing and obscure lore dropped by the occasional ghosts.
 2: too many characters.
 Aside from the mentor and the nomad I felt nothing for any of the people I met on my journey.
 Except mayybe the family we rescue from the flood.
 But pretty much everyone was one-note, and that would be fine were it not for the post game quests pretending like I had some profound connection with these people (except for the nomad's quest that was awesome).

 I’ve played Monument Valley 1 & 2 all the way through numerous times, and they’ve once again delivered.
 The graphics are more colorful & smoother, the music is better, sound effects blend seamlessly with the music, and there are some new puzzle strategies to keep it interesting.
 My only complaint is that if I’d rather listen to a podcast or my own music while playing, I can’t.
 Even if you turn off the game’s audio, it pauses any other playing media on your device until you close the game.
 It doesn’t allow you to restart that media while in the game, either.
 This happened on both iPhone and iPad.
 Don’t get me wrong, the game music is peaceful and elegant- but I’m annoyed when any game or app pauses my other playing media.